sisyphusisstillcarrying/sisyphusisstillcarrying-exp-/README.md

-# Hi 👋 I am Pratik!
+# Hi 👋 I am Naveen !
-I am a software engineer at [Elucidata](https://elucidata.io/), where I specialize in solving complex biomedical data problems using cutting-edge technology and tools.

-- 🌐 Visit my [portfolio website](https://pr2tik1.github.io/) for more information and to get in touch.
+- 🌐 Visit my [blog] for more information about what I am upto nowadays.
-- ✍️ Follow me on [Medium](https://pr2tik1.medium.com/) for more written content.
+- ✍️ Follow me on [Medium] for more written content.

 ---